-F. INTELLECTUAL PROPERTY DEVELOPED UNDER THIS PROGRAM.
+F. INTELLECTUAL PROPERTY DEVELOPED UNDER THIS PROGRAM

-Patent Rights.
-The government will have certain statutory rights in an invention that is conceived or first actually reduced to practice under a DOE award.
-42 U.S.C.
-5908 provides that title to such inventions vests in the United States, except where 35 U.S.C.
-202 provides otherwise for nonprofit organizations or small business firms.
+Patent Rights: The government will have certain statutory rights in an invention that is conceived or first actually reduced to practice under a DOE award.
+42 USC 5908 provides that title to such inventions vests in the United States, except where 35 USC 202 provides otherwise for nonprofit organizations or small business firms.
 However, the Secretary of Energy may waive all or any part of the rights of the United States subject to certain conditions.
 (See "Notice of Right to Request Patent Waiver" in paragraph G below.)

-Rights in Technical Data.
-Normally, the government has unlimited rights in technical data created under a DOE agreement.
+Rights in Technical Data: Normally, the government has unlimited rights in technical data created under a DOE agreement.
 Delivery or third party licensing of proprietary software or data developed solely at private expense will not normally be required except as specifically negotiated in a particular agreement to satisfy DOE's own needs or to insure the commercialization of technology developed under a DOE agreement.

-G. NOTICE OF RIGHT TO REQUEST PATENT WAIVER.
+G. NOTICE OF RIGHT TO REQUEST PATENT WAIVER

 Applicants may request a waiver of all or any part of the rights of the United States in inventions conceived or first actually reduced to practice in performance of an agreement as a result of this FOA, in advance of or within 30 days after the effective date of the award.
 Even if such advance waiver is not requested or the request is denied, the recipient will have a continuing right under the award to request a waiver of the rights of the United States in identified inventions, i.e., individual inventions conceived or first actually reduced to practice in performance of the award.
-Any patent waiver that may be granted is subject to certain terms and conditions in 10 CFR 784, http://ecfr.gpoaccess.gov/cgi/t/text/textidx?c=ecfr&tpl=/ecfrbrowse/Title10/10cfr784_main_02.tpl.
+Any patent waiver that may be granted is subject to certain terms and conditions in 10 CFR 784.
+For more information, see http://energy.gov/gc/patents-licensing-and-patent-waivers.